cylleneus/cylleneus/README.rst

 In no particular order...

-* fix ordering of matches in results based on available metadata
-* improve morphological annotation matching: at indexing, tokens should indicate _only_ a form's variance from the base (lemma's) morphology; for searching, 'bald' annotation queries need to generate tokens capturing all possible variations for a given part of speech (see ``morphology.from_leipzig``, ``analysis.filtering.AnnotationFilter``)
 * fix CTS sourcing for multi-line results
 * variable context-length specification
-* disentangle annotation-based results filtering from results highlighting
-* remove `content` field from any document schema not associated with a plain-text corpus.
-Corpora for which referencing metadata is available should not store the original text along with the index.
-In these cases, the text should be sourced from an external text repository using only the supplied URN and ``meta`` information: global sentence ID, local sentence ID (e.g., within a passage), and word position within the local reference context.
-Standardize ``meta`` as a series of tuples: (PHI5 author ID, PHI5 work ID, PHI5 meta string), (a, b, c), (x, y, z . . .), (...).
-Except for plain-text corpora, results should not include the ``hit`` object or ``content``!
-Corpus-specific referencing metadata (e.g., annotations for speaker turns, section subtitles) should be included as a variable-length tuple following the standard referencing information.
+* externally source `content` for any schema not associated with a plain-text corpus
-* /= returns results for the target lemma?
+* /:: returns results for the target lemma
 * use Scaife Viewer as search front-end
-* Perseus CTS text alignment
+* Perseus CTS alignment for corpora with non-standard text annotations
 * complete PROIEL indexing pipeline
-* implement high-order syntactic search for treebank data
+* implement high-order syntactic search for different annotation schemes
-* sembanking: manually-curated semantic mark-up for Greek and Latin texts
+* manually-curated WordNet-based semantic mark-up ('sembanks') for texts
-* Greek!
+* Greek

 Credits